2-Day Athens Itinerary

 After topping up your energy level, the next stop is the Acropolis Museum.
 From your restaurant, find your way back to Adrianou Street (head east) until the end of the boulevard.
 Advance on Vyronos Street, pass by the Theatre of Dionysus until you locate the museum.

 Stadiou Street and Panepistimiou Street are two popular shopping streets that branch out of Syntagma Square.
-If you want to discover the city’s high-end boutiques, then explore Voukourestiou Street that leads to Kolonaki, the classiest neighborhood in Athens.
+If you want to discover the city’s high-end boutiques, then explore Voukourestiou Street which leads to Kolonaki, the classiest neighbourhood in Athens.

 The best areas to head to for dinner from Kolonaki are Plaka and Monastiraki.